pfheatwole/thesis/source/canopy_geometry.rst

     likely a pipedream given the available data), but at least parametric models make it MUCH easier to *create* that representative set from the limited available data on existing wings.]]

+  * Building a wing from 2D cross-sections also provides computational benefits for estimating the aerodynamic performance of the 3D wing, as discussed in :ref:`canopy_aerodynamics:Section Coefficients`.

+    [[Maybe link forward to :ref:`canopy_aerodynamics:Case Study`, where I implement Belloc's wing using this parametric geometry.]]

 ..
 Define the functional goals of the canopy model parametrization